INTERNATIONAL SOS ANNOUNCES SUMMER HEALTH THREATS FOR BUSINESS TRAVELLERS THIS SEASON

 During the webinar, Dr. Druckman and Dr. Garcia shared the most effective ways to mitigate risks including keeping track of employee travel, implementing preventative plans that include comprehensive incident management plans, and having constant threat surveillance and up-to-date resources.
 They also advised corporations to keep track of employee travel history, as oftentimes, symptoms do not appear until after business travellers return.

 International SOS’ Enterprise Health Security Center (EHSC) provides businesses with tools and resources they need to effectively mitigate risks.
-To learn more, check out the EHSC video clip here and visit http://www.internationalsos.com for additional details on their risk mitigation services.
+To learn more, visit: https://www.internationalsos.com/us/enterprise-health-security-center

 Notes to Editors